NikhilBhutani/EasyDataAnalyzer/README.md

 # EasyDataAnalyzer

-Android library to dive into the network data information.
+As the name suggest, this Android library analyzes the network data information for any app in an android device.

 ### Screenshot of sample app